Frequently Asked Questions

 - AAS keeps documentation from registered students (students approved for accommodations) for seven years after their last office contact, semester completed, withdrawal and/or graduation.
 After seven years, information is shredded.
 If you have not been in attendance for more than seven years, you will need to provide updated documentation and submit a new request for accommodations through an Accommodation Intake Form.

-- For students who have been in attendance during the last seven years it is recommend that you meet with the Coordinator to discuss office policy/procedure changes and learn ways that the office can best assist you.
+- For students who have been in attendance during the last seven years it is recommend that you meet with the Director to discuss office policy/procedure changes and learn ways that the office can best assist you.
 Depending on the disability, a documentation update may be requested to determine current educational impact of the disability.

 - How do I resolve service delivery problems?